NathanQblr/nathanqblr.github.io/_pages/index.md

 ---
 layout: home
+title: "Welcome to my academic website!"
 author_profile: true
 permalink: /
 ---
-Welcome to my academic website!

 I am a postdoctoral researcher in applied mathematics and computational biology.
 In December 2024, I defended my Ph.D. at Université Lyon 1, under the supervision of *[Hugues Berry](https://hberry.gitlabpages.inria.fr/mywebpage/)*, within the AIstroSight team at Inria Lyon.
 My work focused on modelling intracellular signaling in spatially heterogeneous media.

 Starting in summer 2025, I will join the *[Ricci Lab](https://www.ricci-lab.com)* at Institut Imagine in Paris for a postdoctoral position, where I will explore gene regulation.